KSCA (FM): Switch to Spanish-language programming

 KSCA was bought by the Heftel Broadcasting Corporation in February 1997 for $112.5 million.
 At 12:15 a.m. on February 5, the station signed off the air for about six hours; around 6:15 that evening, following a 12-hour loop of a laugh track, KSCA became "La Nueva 101.9," switching to a Spanish-language Ranchera music format, aimed at Los Angeles' growing Mexican-American population.
 At the time, Southern California only had a couple of full power FM stations broadcasting in Spanish; KLVE, airing a Latin Soft AC format, and KLAX-FM, which was also broadcasting Regional Mexican music.

 KSCA's morning host, Eddie "Piolín" Sotelo, co-sponsored a large immigration rally in Los Angeles on March 25, 2006, along with other local radio personalities including KLAX's "El Cucuy" Renán Almendaríz.
 An estimated half-million protesters marched through Downtown Los Angeles.
 The morning show is now called "El Bueno, La Mala y El Feo" ("The Good, The Bad and The Ugly").

 On September 16, 2011, KSCA rebranded as "LA 101.9".
 On March 1, 2016, the station rebranded again to "Zona MX 101.9".
 However, KSCA would return to the "LA 101.9" branding.
-On Sunday February 5, 2023 The Station Would Rebrand To LA Nueva 101.9, A tribute to the station when it first began in February 5, 1997.
+On Sunday February 5, 2023, The Station Would Rebrand To LA Nueva 101.9, A tribute to the station when it first began in February 5, 1997.

 In March 2019, KSCA joined the Uforia Audio Network, one of two networks owned by Univision.
+The current station on air hosts are; El Bueno, La Mala, y El Feo from 4AM-10AM, El Show Del Raton from 10AM-3PM, El Free-Guey Show from 3PM-7PM, Las Repegadas from 7PM-9PM, y DJ Christian from 9PM-12AM.